thephpleague/url/dev-master/query.md

 ### Query::createFromArray

-to ease instanciation you can use this named constructor to generate a new Query class from an `array` or a `Traversable` object.
+To ease instantiation you can use this named constructor to generate a new `Query` object from an `array` or a `Traversable` object.

 ~~~php